frgauthi/Chat-server-client/README.md

     client and server regularly.
 If you find this code useful or end up using it for anything exciting, please let me know! :) If you use the code, a link to https://github.com/frgauthi or reference to my name would be greatly appreciated!

+# Latest Update

+	- Currently userNames are added to the buffer by the user, the server does not yet track usernames

+	- Issue with the first message not being received by the server.

+	- After user 1 sends a message user 2's first message is not received by the server but all messages after are received.

+	- Issues connecting to the server over the internet, but using localhost or 127.0.0.1 works.
+	The local network's IP also works to connect to the server.